 Located in the Sydney Tower, 360 Bar and Dining is a revolving restaurant.
-This means the restaurant moves -- 360 degrees to be exact -- while you eat!
-It takes 60 minutes to enjoy the full rotation, which gives diners panoramas of the skyline and Sydney Harbor.
+This means the restaurant moves — 360 degrees to be exact — while you eat!
+It takes 60 minutes to enjoy the full rotation, which gives diners panoramas of the skyline and Sydney Harbour.
 On a clear day, you can see all the way to the Blue Mountains!

 Although it’s 360’s views that attract tourists, the kitchen serves an exceptional seasonal menu made with fresh Australian produce.
 Meals are executed by renowned Chef Elton Inglis and matched with an extensive wine list (featuring 300+ options) compiled by 360’s head sommelier.

 Visit for lunch, dinner, or drinks.
 The bar opens at noon and stays open while lunch is served from noon to 4 p.m.
 Dinner is served from 5:30 to 11 p.m.